Uber, Lyft increasing incentives amid driver shortage - News Break

 "We’re seeing big increases in demand for rides, as vaccines roll out and people get ready to start moving again.
 We’re working to meet demand, including providing incentives to drivers, who are busier and earning more than they were even before the pandemic."

-For more information on driving for Uber, click here.
-For Lyft, click here.
+For more information on driving for Uber, click here .
+For information on driving for Lyft, click here .